Silver Travel Book Club

 And now Tim has combined forces with Alex Bescoby (from Grammar Productions) and others to return one of those original Land Rovers from Singapore to London.
 Sponsors of this exciting expedition include our friends at the Singapore Tourist Board.
 The team departed on August 25th and watch this space for updates on their journey across a challenging landscape which has changed dramatically over the last 60 years.

 Andrew's Book of the Month - August 2019

 Club – proudly sponsored by Emerald Waterways – is

 reading Underland: A Deep Time Journey, by Robert Macfarlane.

 In Underland, Robert Macfarlane takes us on a journey into the worlds beneath our feet.
-From the ice-blue depths of Greenland's glaciers, to the underground networks by which trees communicate, from Bronze Age burial chambers to the rock art of remote Arctic sea-caves, this is a deep-time voyage into the planet's past and future.Global in its geography, gripping in its voice and haunting in its implications, Underland is a work of huge range and power, and a remarkable new chapter in Macfarlane's long-term exploration of landscape and the human heart.
+From the ice-blue depths of Greenland's glaciers, to the underground networks by which trees communicate, from Bronze Age burial chambers to the rock art of remote Arctic sea-caves, this is a deep-time voyage into the planet's past and future.Book of the Month August 2019 winners:

 Andrew's Book of the Month - July 2019

 Book of the Month July 2019 winners: